San Salvador, El Salvador

 We asked people if there is a lot of crime.
 They answered:

 "San Salvador has a high crime rate, with violent crime, including murder, being particularly prevalent.
 Gang-related crime is also a major problem in the city, with many gangs vying for control of the streets.
 Drug trafficking is also a major issue, with the city being a major hub for the illegal drug trade.
-In addition, there is a high rate of theft and burglary in the city," remarked one expat who made the move to San Salvador.
+In addition, there is a high rate of theft and burglary in the city," wrote a member in San Salvador.

 Is there a lot of diversity?
 Are people in San Salvador accepting of differences?

 "The majority of San Salvador is Catholic.
 There is a presences of other dominations.
 From time to time there are demonstrations or strikes.
 Usually, a group trying to get further with there cause then what the government will negotiate.
 Most recent and ongoing is the medical/doctor's strike.
 The nation has changed its currency to the US dollar.
-This was a significant change for the people and for the economy," remarked one expat living in San Salvador, El Salvador.
+This was a significant change for the people and for the economy," wrote one member in San Salvador.

 Get Quote